 This post is part of a recurring series here on BSB where we share wedding budget tips to help you save money on your wedding!
 You can access all the wedding budget tips on a single page for your convenience and future reference.
-This post outlines a printing method that can save you on your wedding invitations and other paper goods!
+This post outlines how choosing flat printed invitations can save you on your wedding invitations and other paper goods!

 Wedding Budget Tip #43: